-Object properties can by used in OWL 2 to form object property expressions, which represent relationships between pairs of individuals.
+Object properties can by used in OWL 2 to form object property expressions.
 They are represented in the structural specification of OWL 2 by ObjectPropertyExpression, and their structure is shown in Figure 4.

 Figure 4.
 Object Property Expressions in OWL 2